 コンテンツにスキップ

-"Shizu, Love and Death - A creative stage production that combines Noh and Opera" Enjoy the fusion of stories that transcends genres at Kanagawa Art Hall
+"Silence, Love and Death - A creative stage production that combines Noh and opera" Enjoy the fusion of stories that transcend genres at Kanagawa Art Hall

 「静、愛と死~能とオペラの融合による創作舞台~」 ジャンルを超えて実現した物語の融合を愉しむ in かながわアートホール

-"Silence, Love and Death - A creative stage performance that combines Noh and Opera" Performance Outline
+"Silence, Love and Death - A creative stage performance that combines Noh and Opera" Performance Details

 [Cast]